jesseduffield/jesseduffield.github.io/_posts/2022-3-5-Testing-Private-Methods.md

 ## Viewpoint 2: Always Test Private Methods

 Although this is an unpopular viewpoint, there are still [some](https://oli.me.uk/test-private-methods/) proponents out there.
+There are three main arguments:

-The idea is that when doing Test Driven Development (TDD) you need to write the test before you write the code, so you may as well do that on a per-method basis, regardless of whether your method is public or private.
-Furthermore, by testing each method in isolation (regardless of access modifiers) you make it clear to the reader the expected behaviour of each individual method so that they can then better appreciate the roles each method plays in the larger picture.
+- When doing Test Driven Development (TDD) you need to write the test before you write the code, so you may as well do that on a per-method basis, regardless of whether your method is public or private.
+- By testing each method in isolation (regardless of access modifiers) you make it clear to the reader the expected behaviour of each individual method so that they can then better appreciate the roles each method plays in the larger picture.
+- The obvious alternative to testing private methods directly is to test them via public methods, but this requires setup code in the test which takes longer to write, and may result in tests that take longer to run.
+If your priority is to save dev time, and you believe that the up-front cost of writing public method tests is higher than the ongoing costs of rewriting private method tests when refactoring, then it makes sense to just write private method tests in the first place and deal with the ongoing costs when they arise.

 Some languages facilitate testing private methods better than others.
 If your language makes you jump through hoops to test a private method, you are probably not on board with this viewpoint.